mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL02 - Color Models.md

 ### Achromatic or Monochrome

 - Basically it’s Black and White color
+- Different intensities of grey
 - RGB values are equal (R = G = B)
 - Lack of hue (pure color), saturation (intensity of a color) and brightness
+- Only measured using the quantity of light

 Range of visible light : 380nm (blue)  - 780nm (red)